hasboeuf/cutearm/README.md

 ## cutearm

 To compile Qt for Raspberry, there are generally two ways:

-1/ compile on device
+1. compile on device
-2/ use cross-compilation
+2. use cross-compilation

 First solution might be slow: have you ever tried to compile Qt on Raspberry 1?
-It takes more than 24 hours and you're not really satisfied when compilation breaks 1 hour after you started it while you're in your bed dreaming to get those .so files.
+It takes more than 24 hours and you're not really satisfied when compilation breaks 1 hour after you started it while you're in your bed dreaming to get those `.so` files.

 Second solution works well but is not easy to setup and maintained.

-Here is a third solution which takes advantage of docker ARM images in order to work directly on raspbian like on your Raspberry but within a container.
+Here is a third solution which takes advantage of docker ARM images in order to work directly on Raspbian like on your Raspberry but within a container.

 ## Overall steps